 Raleigh is blessed with a great location, a great climate and a great quality of life.
 We are consistently on the lists of top cities to live, start a business or get a quality education.
 But the accolades will continue only if we invest in our future.

-As mayor, I will focus on these five areas:
+As mayor, I will focus on these six areas:

-- Affordable Housing.
+- Housing Affordability.
 If we don’t offer housing choices, how can we build an inclusive community for all?
 Click here to read my 10-point plan to ensure we create housing choices and affordability for all residents of our city, allowing the construction of accessory dwelling units by right, encouraging missing middle housing and density along transit corridors, and incentivizing developers to build workforce housing.